 OAuth 2.0 is not the same as OAuth 1.0.
 OAuth 2 uses the common practice of TLS/SSL connections to handle communication security whereas OAuth 1 relies on complicated signature signing and can be used over nonsecure connections.

 - Authorization Code – A temporary code is given to exchange for an access token.

 - Access Token – A token representing the authorization for a user.

 You may notice that some of the terms above represent the same thing.
 When it comes to OAuth 2.0 for WordPress, some systems are the same thing.
 For example, the Resource Server and Authorization server are the same entity.
-Both house the functionality to authorize and give data.
+Both houses the functionality to authorize and give data.

 Grant types are the means or flow in which a client is able to get authorization.
 There are a handful of grant types that WP OAuth Server supports.